FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Adding-Floors-with-Levels.md

 6. In the [**Properties Palette**](../formit-introduction/tool-bars.md), click **Use Levels**

-7. Uncheck Floor 1 and Terrace so only the **Main Floor** is check on.
-The Properties Palette now reads the area of this mass!
+7. You can uncheck Levels you don't want applied to your mass. **Uncheck** Floor 1 and Terrace so only the **Level 1** is checked

+8. The Properties Palette now reads the area of this mass!

     ![](./images/8b2036b8-b627-44a2-ada8-b901cdb380d2.png)